 From her iconic side-swept cornrows and many variations of box braids, updos and braided pigtails, there’s so much style Beyoncé brought forward in her visual album.
-If you need a reminder of just how great Beyoncé’s hair looked in Lemonade, here are 40 different braid styles inspired by the music video anthology’s very best snippets.
+If you need a reminder of just how great Beyoncé’s hair looked in Lemonade, check out these 35 different braid hairstyles inspired by the music video anthology’s very best snippets.

 In Beyoncé’s music video “Hold Up,” you might recall her center-parted loose curls stealing the show while she sashayed her way down streets in a bright yellow dress.
 This look can be replicated with tree braids, another style Beyoncé loves to wear.
 All it takes are a few freestanding braids and curly tresses to look like the songstress.
 These side-swept ombré tree braids look similar enough without it being a copy-and-paste job.

 There’s no secret that Beyoncé likes her blonde locks.
 And if you happen to have blonde hair yourself, tree braids are sure to look very Lemonade-esque.
 Aside from parting your hair, you can try a half-up, half-down style for a really dynamic look.

 Are you curious about how tree braids look when they’re pulled back in a ponytail?
 Beyoncé has been rocking the look since well before her Lemonade days.
 It's a stunning style no matter the occasion, but particularly for bat-swinging.

 Beyoncé’s voluminous curls grazed her tailbone in "Hold Up."
 You can go for a similar look with your tree braids with extensions if you don't have the natural length.
 For this particular style we found on Instagram, we can’t get over the gorgeous cinnamon color.

 Tree braids look great with natural textures, but they also look amazing with roller sets and curl wands.
 Here’s what the style looks like with a smoother, looser curl pattern.
 The walnut shade is also awe-inspiring.

 Ebony Tree Braids